Triggerfinger (album)

 Triggerfinger is the self-titled debut album of Belgian rock band Triggerfinger.
 Released on 26 January 2004 via Green L.F.ant Records, the album features the singles "Inner Peace" and "Camaro", the latter of which features guitar riffs based on the song Kashmir by English rock band Led Zeppelin.
+In 2017, Classic Rock stated that this album "didn't do much" compared to the band's later albums.